voucherly/voucherly-docs/docs/guides/resources/payments-lifecycle.md

 # How Payments work

-### Learn how Payments work within the payment flow.
+### Learn how Payments work within the payment flow

 In Voucherly, a Payment is a logical entity that manages the user's checkout experience.
 Each Payment can include multiple Transactions, where each Transaction represents a payment attempt using a specific Payment gateway.